Participating / attending the festival

 We have a strong team of volunteers who keep the festival running each year.

 Our core team of directors, producers and other arts geniuses is regularly changing – we have limited-time stints so that the opportunity to work on NYWF is spread widely.

 We partner and work with other organisations in the arts, media, education, and more!
 Would you like to support us or collaborate with us?

 Contact us to find out more about volunteering, becoming a team member, or partnering with us.

 What is Octapod and This is Not Art (TiNA)?
 How does NYWF fit in?

 Since its creation in 1998, NYWF has partnered with Octapod, a Newcastle-based leading regional arts and cultural development organisation, to present the festival as part of This is Not Art (TiNA).
 This is Not Art is an experimental environment where artists can test and exchange ideas that belong outside of institutions.
 It usually comprises three sub-festivals: Crack Theatre Festival, Critical Animals and the National Young Writers’ Festival, and in the past has included special guest events from Electrofringe and City Evolutions.
-In 2020 we are presenting NYWF as a solo festival while TiNA takes a break.
+In 2021 we began presenting NYWF as a solo festival seperate from TiNA.